Nonsecondary origin of cosmic ray positrons: Method

 Finally, to account for propagation, the antiproton spectrum is steepened by $\delta$.
 The result is compared to observations, and $\delta$ is chosen to produce good agreement with the antiproton spectrum and B/C.

 Electrons: Like protons, electrons are accelerated at the forward shocks of SNRs via DSA.
 Since DSA is rigidity dependent, the electron spectrum at injection is expected to follow that of protons, modulo steepening due to synchrotron losses in the amplified magnetic fields of SNRs.
-This steepening, parameterized by $\Delta q = \qe - \qp$ is estimated to vary between 0.1 and 0.4, depending on the CR acceleration efficiency and the density of the circumstellar medium \citep[]{diesing+19}.
+This steepening, parametrized by $\Delta q = \qe - \qp$ is estimated to vary between 0.1 and 0.4, depending on the CR acceleration efficiency and the density of the circumstellar medium \citep[]{diesing+19}.

 At low energies, CR electrons experience negligible radiative (synchrotron and inverse Compton) losses during propagation through the Galaxy, since $\tloss \gg \tesc$.
-At such energies, spectral steepening during propagation is solely due to diffusion, and is thus identical to that of protons.
-We therefore estimate the electron spectrum at low energies as the CALET proton spectrum steepened by $\Delta q$.
+At such energies, spectral steepening during propagation is solely due to diffusion and we therefore estimate the electron spectrum at low energies as the CALET proton spectrum steepened by $\Delta q$.

 At high energies, $\tau_{\rm loss} < \tau_{\rm esc}$ and energy losses are non-negligible.
-The result is a spectral steepening equal to $(1+\delta)/2$ relative to the spectrum at injection \citep[e.g.,][]{amato+17, lipari19a}.
+The result is a spectral steepening of $(1+\delta)/2$ relative to the spectrum at injection \citep[e.g.,][]{amato+17, lipari19a}.
 Since the observed proton spectrum has already been steepened by $\delta$ relative to the injection spectrum, we calculate the observed electron spectrum at high energies as the CALET proton spectrum steepened by $\Delta q + (1-\delta)/2$.

-The transition between the low and high-energy regimes occurs at $E^*$, the energy where $\tau_{\rm loss} = \tau_{\rm esc}$.
+The transition between the low and high-energy regimes occurs at $E^*$, where $\tau_{\rm loss} = \tau_{\rm esc}$.
 Estimating $\tloss$ is relatively straightforward, as it depends only on $E$ and $\utot$, the total energy density in magnetic and radiation fields.
 From \cite{lipari19b} we have